hseb-benchmark/hseb/README.md

 ![Last commit](https://img.shields.io/github/last-commit/hseb-benchmark/hseb)
 ![Last release](https://img.shields.io/github/release/hseb-benchmark/hseb)

-HSEB benchmarks search engines to help you pick the right one for your use case.
-Right now it focuses on vector search, but we're planning to add sparse and lexical search too.
+HSEB is a fair search engine benchmarking tool that helps you pick the right engine for your use case.
+Unlike traditional benchmarks that use fixed parameters, HSEB recognizes that each engine has unique optimal configurations.
+Some engines benefit from specific HNSW parameters (`m`, `ef_construction`), while others have additional tuning options like segment sizes and memory allocation.
+Instead of comparing raw recall-QPS curves, HSEB finds the Pareto front of optimal configurations per engine, discovering the best QPS each engine can achieve for a given recall level through exhaustive parameter space exploration.

 ## Features